 For months I had been tolerating feelings of discomfort in my body, held most notably in my shoulders and lower body.
 Besides feeling physically drained, my mental space was also shrinking, making regular everyday tasks that were once easy, slow and difficult.

-Soon, sometime in September, I was unable to show up for work at the studio.
+Soon, I was unable to show up for work at the studio.

-While we do have launches coming up for the holiday season, I am relishing in rest and the slow life for awhile more.
+While we do have launches coming up this holiday season, including a special collaboration with a local soap maker (exciting!), I'd like to relish in the slow life for awhile more.

-I would like to take this opportunity to thank our part-timers and design intern who have come in this year to steer the ship together with me and taking over when I needed to rest.
+Thank you so much to our part-timers and design intern who have come in this year to steer the ship together with me and taking over when I needed to rest.